n0quarter/UILabel-custom-font/README.md

 This class is a category for customizing `UILabel` font.
-By default used nice custom font `Corradine Fonts - Neuron` for plain text and `Corradine Fonts - NeuronHeavy` for Bold, but you can easily change it.
+By default used nice custom font `Corradine Fonts - Neuron` for plain text and `Corradine Fonts - NeuronHeavy` for bold text, but you can easily change it.

-The advantage of this solution is that you can change font of all UILabels in your project, but disadvantage - this doesn't change SOME of your UILabels, it change ALL of your `UILabel`'s.
+The advantage of this solution is that you can change font of all UILabels in your project, but disadvantage - this doesn't change SOME of your UILabels, it change ALL of your UILabel's.

 ## Usage